Speedphoenix/Stiek2Bellum/README.md

 # Stiek2Bellum

-Made after Stiek Bellum, after we improved ou skill and realized the original was not scalable at all
+Made after Stiek Bellum, after we improved our skill and realized the original was not scalable at all